-N. Retirement Benefits & Fringe Benefits Retirement benefits, to the extent they derive from employment during marriage, constitute a community asset.
+N. Retirement Benefits & Other Deferred Compensation.
+Retirement benefits, to the extent they derive from employment during marriage, constitute a community asset.
 Cearley v.
 Cearley, 544 S.W.2d 661, 662 (Tex.
 1976).
+The same is true of other forms of deferred compensation, although deferred compensation arrangements are so varied that not all have been covered in case law.